José Manuel Pando: Military career

 After overthrowing Melgarejo, Bolivian President Agustín Morales appointed Pando as his personal aide-de-camp in 1871.
 Pando and Morales had an excellent relationship which allowed for the former's career in the army to be propelled to new heights.
 However, on 27 November 1872, when Morales was assassinated by his nephew and also aide-de-camp, Federico Lafaye, a heartbroken Pando resigned from the position of assistant to the President of Bolivia.

 In 1876, after Hilarión Daza's deposition of President Tomas Frías, Pando retired to private life in his Luribay hacienda.
 However, the outbreak of the War of the Pacific called him back to arms.

 During the War of the Pacific, Pando contributed to the Bolivian Army when, in the midst of the war, he took steps to bring artillery pieces from the United States, a task that General Daza had entrusted to him.
-Pando fought in the Battle of Alto de la Alianza on 26 May 1880, where he was seriously wounded in the left arm and taken prisoner by the Chileans.
-He would be taken prisoner to Santiago in Chile.
+Pando fought in the Battle of Alto de la Alianza on 26 May 1880, where he was seriously wounded in the left arm and taken prisoner by the Chileans and brought to Santiago.
 Upon his return to Bolivia, Pando led an artillery regiment until 1884.